An Uncommon Construction Partner for an Uncommon Project

 131 Ponce Midtown Apartments received first place honors in the Associated General Contractors of Georgia, Inc.’s 2015 Build Georgia Awards Program.
 In addition to placing first in the “Building” category, 131 Ponce took home merit honors in the “Best Sustainable Building Practices” category.

 “131 Ponce is one of the shining lights in our multifamily portfolio.
-It's an outstanding example of the custom building solutions, innovation and operational excellence our team provides,” said Georgia division president, Al Petrangeli.
+It's an outstanding example of the custom building solutions, innovation and operational excellence our team provides,” said Mike Macon, vice president and business unit leader in Georgia.
 “These AGC awards offer timely and important validation that we have become true relentless allies for our clients by combining industry-leading talent with a passion for unparalleled service.

 As the CM at-Risk on this four-story, wood-frame building with 280 luxury apartment units over two levels of concrete podium parking, Balfour Beatty led a highly collaborative team consisting of owner Faison and designer Davis Architects.